kohn/yasnippet-inc/README.md

 will not work correctly, because this plugin doesn't do grammer checking.

 # Workflow
-This piece of code firstly check lines of template contents start with "@@", and split the lines into 3 fileds.
+This piece of code firstly check lines of template contents start with "@@", and split the lines into 3 fields.
 Then check from the start of the buffer to find the first line starts with include_keyword_prefix.
 From that line on, check line by line to see if the header file has already inserted, until finally meet a line that is not a comment(starts with comment_keyword) nor a blank line, nor a header file.
 Insert the header file if cant find it.

 # Example